Glynis Johns: 1960–1969: Mary Poppins and other roles

 Johns was cast in 1961 in the ABC/Warner Bros. crime drama The Roaring 20s.
 She portrayed Kitty O'Moyne, an Irish immigrant who falls overboard into the harbour as she arrives in the United States.
 Johns guest-starred in the CBS anthology series The Lloyd Bridges Show in the episode "A Game for Alternate Mondays" of the 1962–63 television season, playing widow Leah Marquand, with Leslye Hunter as her daughter Isabella.
 On 5 August 1963, Vacation Playhouse premiered the episode "Hide and Seek" as the pilot of her eponymous CBS television series Glynis.
-The original working title for the series was The Glynis Johns Show; in it, Johns played the neophyte mystery writer and amateur sleuth Glynis Granvile.
+The original working title for the series was The Glynis Johns Show; in it, Johns played the neophyte mystery writer and amateur sleuth Glynis Granville.
 In the autumn of that year, Glynis officially premiered, starring Johns and Keith Andes as her husband, Keith Granville, a criminal defence attorney.
 Due to pressure from NBC's The Virginian and Bill Cullen's The Price Is Right game show on ABC, the programme was cancelled after 13 episodes.
-In 1965, when CBS reran the series as a summer replacement for The Lucy Show, Glynis ranked number six in the Nielsen ratings.
+In 1965, CBS reran the series as a summer replacement for The Lucy Show, and Glynis ranked number six in the Nielsen ratings.
 Johns remained busy on screen, appearing as Steffi Bernard in the episode "Who Killed Marty Kelso?" of ABC's detective series Burke's Law opposite Gene Barry.
 In 1967, she appeared in four episodes of the Batman television series as villainess Lady Penelope Peasoup, one-half of the evil duo with Rudy Vallée as her brother Lord Marmaduke Ffogg.

 On stage, Johns played an invalid gentlewoman in Broadway's Too True to Be Good in 1963.
 She returned to London's West End in 1966 to star alongside Keith Michell in The King's Mare at the Garrick Theatre, in which she played Anne of Cleves and Michell King Henry VIII.
 Commenting on the production, S. Stanley Gordon wrote, "The heavens must have blessed us, for we received the wonderful news that...
 London theatre's favourite daughter, Glynis Johns, had agreed to come to London to star in our play."
 The play was written by screenwriter novelists Jean Canolle and Anita Loos.
 From 1969 and into the 1970s, Johns turned increasingly to stage work, appearing first in A Talent to Amuse (1969).